rogatnevsergey/akamai2paloaltonetworks_edl/README.md

 1. Fetch Akamai Shield prefix list from Akamai,
 2. Once script run, verify all IP in the list are valid IPv4 prefixes,
-3. Published the new generated EDL to web site.
+3. Published the new generated EDL to web site,
+4. Send email to provide status.